Helx-Services/.github/profile/README.md

 ## Products and Services
 Helx offers the following products and services:
 - **Acad:** Acad is a cloud-based software platform that connects lovers of education around the globe and simplifies the learning process for avid learners while at the same time bringing a sense of community to both students and tutors.
 With Acad, students can learn on the fly and connect with like-minded individuals from same field of study, and tutors can easily impart educational content in different forms, all from a single, user-friendly interface.
-- **Helx Pay:** This is Helx's payment gateway for receiving and sending funds between Helx wallets and/or external credit/debit cards.

 ## Github Collaboration Structure
  All members of these organization should have a very good knowledge of how to use Github and Git.
 Questions can be thrown in the Discussion tab.
 More information on collaboration can be found in each repository's README file.